Project and Forget: Solving Large-Scale Metric Constrained Problems: Applications: Metric Constrained Problems

-As we can see from Table \ref{table:mn} that standard solvers run out memory or start taking too long extremely rapidly.
-In fact all times reported for the standard solvers is the solve time returned by the optimizer and does not include the interface time.
+As we can see from Table \ref{table:mn}, standard solvers run out memory or start taking too long extremely rapidly as a function of instance size.
+In fact, all times reported for the standard solvers is the solve time returned by the optimizer and does not include the interface time.
 In many cases, such as ProxSDP, the interface time could be multiple hours.
 On the other hand, while initially \cite{Brickell2008TheMN} is faster than \textsc{Project and Forget} as $n$ gets larger, \textsc{Project and Forget} starts to dominate.
 Thus, showing that \textsc{Project and Forget} is the only viable algorithm to solve large metric constrained problems.

-Finally, since we forget constraints, we check the number of active constraints for these problems.
-From our experiments our algorithm consistently returns consistently returns $n^2$ constraints.

-We further tested our method against \cite{Brickell2008TheMN} on two more different types of random graphs.
-For type two graphs, for each edge $e$ we set $w(e) = 1$ with probability $0.8$ and and $w(e) = 0$ with probability $0.2$.
-For type 3 graphs, we let $u_{ij}$ be sampled from the uniform distribution on $[0,1]$ and $v_{ij}$ from a standard normal, then the weight for an edge $e=ij$ is given by In this case, we got the following running times.
-For this we relaxed the convergence criteria to being with 1 of the closest decrease only metric solution.
+To make sure that we are running all of the algorithms to the same level of convergence, we take the five best solvers and check their convergence statistics.
+That is, we check the convergence statistics for commercial solver Mosek, for ADMM based solvers OSQP and SCS, and for operator splitting solver ProxSDP.

+Each data point in Table \ref{table:convergence} is average over 10 trials.
+When comparing against \cite{Brickell2008TheMN}, we let $n$ range from a 100 to 1000, i.e., the same values as in Table \ref{table:mn}.
+Table \ref{table:convergence} then shows that both method have similar levels of convergence.
+Thus, since \textsc{Project and forget} is faster; it is the superior algorithm.

+To compare against the rest of the solvers, as they simply cannot solve the problem for larger values of $n$, we let $n$ range from $10$ to $100$.
+Here, we see that \textsc{Project and Forget} has much smaller feasibility error than the other solvers.
+Solvers such as \textsc{SCS} and \textsc{QSQP} have a feasibility error of about $10^{-3}$ to $10^{-5}$, however, we run \textsc{Project and Forget} until the feasibilty error is smaller than $10^{-10}$, which is many orders of magnitude smaller.
+For ProxSDP, $ROD$ was consistently around 1 and $FD$ was consistently greater than $2$.
+We conclude that these solvers have not converged.

+The only solver, other than \textsc{Project and Forget}, that consistently converges is Mosek, which has higher objective values than \textsc{Project and Forget} in all but one case.
+The active set method MASS was run until the the feasibility error was at most 1e-10 or the constraint set was stable, in practice we found that the constraint set stabilized first and hence the solver has similar convergence statistics to Mosek.

+As we can see, the cyclic Bregman method is the one that has the closest performance to \textsc{Project and Forget}.
+Therefore, we want to take a closer look at how ROD and FD evolve for the two algorithms.
+Figure \ref{fig:mn-internal}, shows a plot for both of these statistics as a function of number of projections.
+Note we did not compute these quantities after every projection but only after each iteration of the algorithm.
+As we can see from Figure \ref{fig:mn-internal}, \textsc{Project and Forget} uses far fewer projections.
+In fact, \textsc{Project and Forget} uses fewer projections than the cyclic Bregman method does in one iteration.
+Thus, highlighting the great advantage obtained by the forget step.